knetikmedia/knetikcloud-java-client/docs/CampaignsChallengesApi.md

 <a name="updateChallengeActivity"></a>
 # **updateChallengeActivity**
-> ChallengeActivityResource updateChallengeActivity(id, challengeId, challengeActivityResource, validateSettings)
+> updateChallengeActivity(id, challengeId, challengeActivityResource, validateSettings)

 Update a challenge activity